nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/components/function-runner-config/function-configuration.md

 ```

 `apiServerObservedGeneration`, `functionRunnerObservedGeneration`, and `controllerObservedGeneration` are the `.metadata.generation` each component last applied.
-`error` is set when that component failed to apply the spec; it is cleared on the next successful reconcile.
+`error` is set when that component failed to apply the spec.
+It is cleared on the next successful reconcile.

 ## RBAC